-It is imperative that any international company or entity wishing to break into the Chilean market does so with a local expert, who knows the cultural intricacies, and has the required high-level contacts, to impact decision making.
-Your local PR agency in Chile will be able introduce you to the right people, and help you to navigate fruitful relationships with them.
+It is imperative that any international company or entity wishing to break into the Chilean market does so with a local expert, who knows the cultural intricacies and has the required high-level contacts, to impact decision making.
+Your local PR agency in Chile will be able to introduce you to the right people and help you to navigate fruitful relationships with them.

 Don’t contradict or publicly criticise Chile or Chileans, as this is a sure-fire way of ensuring the no-one will engage with you and your company.
 In the same vein, be aware that you may be paid platitudes in meetings, as Chileans will rarely wish to offend, and may tell you what they perceive you want to hear, rather than the actual reality of a given situation.